wger-project/docker/README.md

 1. Clone https://github.com/wger-project/wger to a folder of your choice.
 2. `cd` into the environment of your choice (dev or dev-postgres)
-3. Edit `dev/docker-compose.yml` and update `source: /Users/roland/Entwicklung/wger/server`
-   to correspond to the location where you have checked out the wger server git repo.
+3. Copy `.env.example` to `.env` and set the path to correspond to the location where you have checked out the wger server git repo.

 ```shell